zephyrproject-rtos/zephyr/boards/arm/cc3220sf_launchxl/doc/index.rst

 See the document `Simplelink WiFi Certificates Handling`_ for details on using the TI UniFlash tool for certificate programming.

+Limitations
+***********
+The following features are not supported in Zephyr v1.14:

+- IPv6: While the hardware supports it, it has yet to be fully implemented in the SimpleLink WiFi driver.
+- static IP address: It is not currently possible to set :option:`CONFIG_NET_CONFIG_SETTINGS` to ``y`` and assign a static IP address to the device via :option:`CONFIG_NET_CONFIG_MY_IPV4_ADDR`.
+DHCP is automatically handled by the SimpleLink WiFi driver to obtain an address dynamically.

 References
 **********